 - Set a list of actionable items that can nudge a brand’s marketing efforts forward – The ultimate objective of a marketing audit is to build a roadmap which details and schedules the way the marketing team will optimise their current marketing mix, tooling and operations.
 This is vital in order to put the insights into action.

-The elements of a marketing audit
+What are the elements of a marketing audit?

 A marketing audit is divided into three segments.
 Performing a deep analysis and evaluation across all of these areas can really help to drive marketing performance:

 - Marketing organisation audit – Brands should evaluate the structure of the marketing team and the way that the various responsibilities are divided.
 The structure should also be checked against best practice to align with their business’s operating model.

 - Marketing function audit – This focuses on reviewing the core content and messaging of a brand.
 Marketing function audits analyse and evaluate the product or service, the brand, promotions and pricing strategy.
 This analysis also assesses the product’s Unique Selling Proposition (USP) against the competitor set (competitor analysis is also performed as part of this).